AdobeDocs/developers-animatesdk-docs/Text_object/text9.md

 #### Description

 Property; an array of filters applied to the text element.
-To modify filter properties, you don’t write to this array directly.
+To modify filter properties, you donâ€™t write to this array directly.
 Instead, retrieve the array, set the individual properties, and then set the array to reflect the new properties.

 #### Example